When Should I do Inventory?

 Your ending inventories taken on the last day of the period/month will automatically be used as the starting inventories for the following period/month.
 Reports in MarginEdge will reflect a one day offset from the date the inventory was taken.

 What to Include in Inventory

 It is imperative that what is being counted is consistent each time you take inventory.
 When comparing any two inventories any Product counted on either inventory but not accounted for in the other, will be reported as having a count of zero on the date when it was not inventoried.
 Because of this, when comparing inventories, it is essential to compare apples to apples: Compare spot inventories to spot inventories and full inventories to full inventories.

 Spot inventories are helpful for tracking key items over the short term; however, the only inventories that can be posted to accounting are the end-of-period inventories.

 When an inventory is closed, it becomes eligible to be posted to accounting as an inventory adjustment journal entry.
 It must be reviewed by someone who holds Manager or Restaurant Admin status for your restaurant in MarginEdge before it can be posted.
 Important!
 Once it has been posted, it can no longer be modified in MarginEdge.

 Before you can post your inventory to accounting in MarginEdge, there’s one last step.
 You’ll have to map your inventory accounts, so we know which accounts to post inventory adjustments to in your accounting system.

 Go to Accounting > Categories.
 On this screen, you will see your categories in MarginEdge and how they’ve been mapped to your chart of accounts.
 To the right of the “Accounting System Account” line you will see a column titled “Inventory accounts’.
-If you double click this field a drop-down menu will appear, allowing you select the asset account corresponding with the liability account in the “accounting system account” column.
+If you double click this field a drop-down menu will appear, allowing you to select the inventory account corresponding with the account in the “accounting system account” column.